rubenwardy/minetest_modding_book/_en/map/storage.md

 it's a good idea to offer a database storage method.
 You should make this optional by separating how the data is stored and where it is used.
-Using a database such as sqlite requires using the insecure environment, and can be painful for the user to set up.

 ```lua
 local backend